Bloodbat/SanguineMonsters/README.md

   A 1 to 8 switch/sequencer that can avoid consecutive random repeated values; can be one shot, and can be reset to either no step value or the first step.

+  - ### Manus

+    Expander for Gegeenes and Hydra that provides CV trigger step selection.

 - ### Hydra

   An 8 to 1 switch/sequencer that can avoid consecutive random repeated values; can be one shot, and can be reset to either no step value or the first step.

+  - ### Manus

+    Expander for Gegeenes and Hydra that provides CV trigger step selection.

 - ### Kitsune